x84-extras/x84-extras/README.md

 **Required:**

+- Installation instructions/documentation
   - If integrating your script requires modifying another script, be as specific as possible
 - If your project has Python dependencies that are not included in x/84 by default, include a pip-friendly `requirements.txt` file with *specific versions* for each module (do not use version ranges or fail to include version numbers)